marypopa/Sortari/README.md

-# Sortari
+# Search and Sort
-The most important sorting algorithms in Java
+The most important sorting and search algorithms in Java